vasyl83/SV07update/README.md

 ```
 Now you have a macro that you can reference in other macros that can beep.

-If you want to have the screen beep when you touch it .........

 ## 18. Cleanup

 In order to get some free space back on the emmc, it is wise to delete cached packages.
 Simply run